 Start now.

 If you have decided to apply to business school, now is the time to start preparing to take the GMAT or GRE.
 Your results will be valid for five years, so even if you are just finishing college and don’t plan to apply to an MBA program for another couple of years, start preparing now!
-You will be thankful you took the test early and have it out of the way when the rush of the application season starts.
+You will be thankful that you took the test early and have it out of the way when the rush of the application season starts.

-Set aside some time each day to prepare.
+Set aside time each day to prepare.

 Always work with a timer.

-One of the complaints I hear a lot from candidates who don’t do well on these tests is that they knew the answer but ran out of time.
+One of the complaints I often hear from candidates who don’t do well on these tests is that they knew the answer(s) but ran out of time.
 If you always practice with a timer, you will get used to thinking and answering quickly and will not have a problem the day of the test.
-Give yourself the same amount of time you’d get for a given section during the actual test.
+Give yourself the same amount of time to complete each section that you will have during the actual test.

 Take practice tests as often as you can.